What do you do when you set your writing goals and then fall short of reaching them?

 Can’t even remember what you last wrote because it’s been that long?
 Forgive yourself.

 Did you cave and binge on Netflix this weekend instead of binging on your writing? forgive yourself.

 It’s so easy to beat yourself up and drown in your own self-criticism.
 But I’m here to tell you something.
 Worlds are not colliding because you’ve gotten off track.
 It’s time to stop focusing on what you haven’t done and get on track with what you can do.
 Right now.

-Here’s foolproof (quick and dirty) guidance for you to get back on track:
+Here’s some guidance for you to get back on track:

 Step 1: Breathe

 Step 2: Forgive yourself (see above)

 Step 3: Reassess and recommit to your writing goal.
 If your original goal was to write a blog post every day, did you set an unrealistic target?

 Maybe you planned to write an email to your list weekly and that’s proving to be too much pressure for you.
 Give your goals a solid chance by not setting unattainable targets.

 Once you’re reassessed your writing goals, commit to them.